GoogleCloudPlatform/professional-services-data-validator/README.md

 validation, simply specify the `--grouped-columns` flag.

 You can specify a list of string columns for aggregations in order to calculate an aggregation over the `length(string_col)`.
-Running an aggregation over all columns ('*') will only run over numeric columns, unless the `--wildcard-include-string-len` flag is present.
+Similarly, you can specify timestamp columns for aggregation over the `unix_seconds(timestamp_col)`.
+Running an aggregation over all columns ('*') will only run over numeric columns, unless the `--wildcard-include-string-len` or `--wildcard-include-timestamp` flags are present.

 ```
 data-validation (--verbose or -v) (--log-level or -ll) validate column